Monteagudo, Bolivia

 Monteagudo is a small town in South Eastern Bolivia.
 Its name is dedicated to Bernardo de Monteagudo Cáceres (1789-1825) who took part in the Chuquisaca revolution of 25 May 1809.

 Location

 Monteagudo is administrative center of the Hernando Siles Province in the Chuquisaca Department.
 It is located in the Monteagudo Municipality on the mouth of Río Sauces into Río Bañado, framed by mountain ridges running from North to South abounding with vegetation.

 Climate

 Monteagudo is situated in the humid, sub-Andean Chaco of Bolivia.
-The months of July to September in the area are characterized by a distinct dry season, while December and January can have heavy rainfalls.
+The climate in the Köppen Classification system is Cwa (sub-tropical with hot summers and dry winters).
+The months of June to September are characterized by a distinct dry season, while December and January can have heavy rainfalls.

 History

 Monteagudo was originally named Sauces and was prominent in the frequent wars between Creole (white and mixed blood) settlers, the Spanish Empire, and the independent country of Bolivia against the Eastern Bolivian Guarani people (more commonly called Chiriguanos).
 In 1728, a Chiriguano army attacked Sauces, burned the church, and captured 80 Spaniards.
 On March 29, 1892, Apiaguaiki Tumpa the last Chiriguano war leader was executed in Monteagudo.